What Breaks After $100K: The 3 Constraint Patterns That Cost Operators $50K+ Each Year They Go Undiagnosed

 Decision Framework 3: Client Communication

-Problem escalation or client concern → Document issue, proposed solution, then ask me
+Problem escalation or client concern → Document the issue and proposed solution, then ask me.

 The measurement: